 - ISLT 7381, Practicum in Information Agencies

 This is a starter list of placement opportunities if you need ideas, but the world is open to you.
-Practicum coordinators, Karen Robinson (St. Louis and Illinois), Beth Brendler (Kansas City/Columbia), Sharla Lair (Springfield, MO) and Laura England-Biggs (Nebraska) can discuss further opportunities and will serve as the SISLT-side coordinators for your experience.
+The practicum coordinator, Laura England-Biggs can discuss further opportunities and will serve as the SISLT-side coordinator for your experience.
 Please see the LIS web page guiding you through the application process.

 - Daniel Boone Regional Library